AHERA Building Inspector Course

 3 Day AHERA Building Inspector Course:

-AHERA training is US-EPA accredited and is being provided for individuals attending renovation and demolition projects that may involve asbestos in buildings/structures built prior to 1990.
-An Accredited AHERA Building Inspector is required to determine the presence and location of asbestos containing materials in a building and to write the report to document these findings.
-This EPA-accredited 3-day (24 hour) course satisfies the requirements of WorkSafeBC.
+AHERA (Asbestos Hazard Emergency Response Act) training is being provided for individuals attending renovation and demolition projects that may involve asbestos in buildings/structures built prior to 1990.
+A Certified AHERA Building Inspector is required to determine the presence and location of asbestos containing materials in a building and to write the report to document these findings.
+This 3-day (24 hour) course satisfies the requirements of WorkSafeBC.
 Personnel who would benefit from this certification include industrial hygienists, engineers, asbestos abatement contractors, architects, property managers, regulatory personnel and environmental consultants.
 The initial course requires successful completion of the class and a final exam score of 70% or higher.

 This AHERA training course is not only theory-based, but includes a practical assessment exercise that will provide participants with an opportunity to put their newly acquired knowledge, skills, and resources to use.